Skip to main content

 What is Qulipta?

-Qulipta is an oral prescription medicine used in adults to help prevent episodic and chronic migraine headaches (severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound or light).
+Qulipta is used to help prevent episodic and chronic migraine headaches in adults.
+These are severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound or light.
+Qulipta is an oral tablet taken once a day.

 Qulipta gained FDA approval on September 28, 2021.
 There is no Qulipta generic available.